WVUResearchComputing/WVUResearchComputing.github.io/_sources/index.rst.txt

 For Thorny Flat:

     "Computational resources were provided by the WVU Research Computing Thorny Flat HPC cluster, which is funded in part by NSF OAC-1726534."

+For Dolly Sods:

+    "Computational resources were provided by the WVU Research Computing Dolly Sods HPC cluster, which is funded in part by NSF OAC-2117575."

 For requesting help, create a new ticket at the Research Computing HPC Help Desk web page.
 You are welcome to e-mail any member of the WVU-RC team directly,